Yarroudh/Optim3D/README.md

 ### Docker Image

 Optim3D is also available as [Docker image](https://hub.docker.com/r/yarroudh/optim3d).
+If you are using a Windows operating system, we recommend running the Docker container inside the Windows Subsystem for Linux 2 (WSL2) environment.
+Please ensure that Geoflow is installed on the WSL2 environment to ensure compatibility with the container.

 These are the steps to run it as a Docker container:

 1. First pull the image using the <code>docker</code> pull command: